Skip to main content

 {4, 5, 6}};

-Value semantics are enforced throughout.
-Operators like + and - return new matrices, marked [[nodiscard]] to prevent accidental discards.
+Value semantics throughout.
+Operators like + and - return new matrices, marked [[nodiscard]] so you can’t accidentally discard a result.

-LU decomposition factors a matrix A into a lower triangular L and upper triangular U such that PA = LU, where P is a permutation matrix capturing row swaps.
-This single decomposition powers determinants, inverses, and linear system solving.
+LU decomposition is the workhorse.
+It factors A into a lower triangular L and upper triangular U such that PA = LU, where P is a permutation matrix capturing row swaps.
+This single factorization gives you determinants, inverses, and linear system solving.

-The implementation uses partial pivoting: at each step, we find the largest absolute value in the current column to use as the pivot.
-This prevents division by small numbers that would amplify rounding errors.
+The implementation uses partial pivoting: at each step, find the largest absolute value in the current column and use it as the pivot.
+This prevents division by small numbers that amplify rounding errors.

 template <Arithmetic T>